kartikpradyumna92/Kaggle_Paris2024_Olympics/README.md

 <br>
 ![Bronze Medalist Summary](Paris_2024_Olympics_result_images/bronze_medalists_summary.png)
 <br><br>
-      *     <u>Chi-Square test for Independence</u> - check if category features- Country and Medal type are independent to each other. p value = 2.7226041047105514e-40 and is < 0.05 hence concluding country an athlete represents significantly affects the type of medal won (Gold, Silver, Bronze) at Paris 2024 Olympics.
+      *     <ins>Chi-Square test for Independence</ins> - check if category features- Country and Medal type are independent to each other. p value = 2.7226041047105514e-40 and is < 0.05 hence concluding country an athlete represents significantly affects the type of medal won (Gold, Silver, Bronze) at Paris 2024 Olympics.
 <br><br>
 <h3>from 1 athlete POV- Novak Djokovic</h3>
      *      As a viewer, I am interested in games my favorite athlete is playing.
 I am a fan of Novak Djokovic and seeing him win his 1st Gold medal in his possibly last Olympics was very satisfying.